dub-em/dub-em/README.md

 ### :man_technologist: About Me :

-I am a Data Scientist.
+I am a Data Scientist with MSc. in Applied Data Science and Business Analytics.

 - 🔭 Currently specialized in Data Science, Machine Learning, and Artificial Learning.
 - 🌱 Actively delving into Software Development (breaching the gap between solutions and end-users), Big Data and Cybersecurity.